jackledead/jackledead_armory/README.md

 # jackledead_armory
-CDDA mod to add Ukrainian firearms and some of my own design.
-Also adds some professions to make the weapons more accessible.
+CDDA/Bright-Nights mod to add Ukrainian firearms and some of my own design.
+Includes 46+ gun mods.
+Also adds professions to make the weapons and mods more accessible.

 ## How to install:
 1. Click the green button in the top and download as a zip